oxygen barrier film

 At a glance

 - over 8 times more oxygen-tight than DLG guideline requirements

 - reduces amount of spoiled silage

 - reduces losses from both the top and sides

 - reduces dry matter losses

 - available up to a width of 20 m

 - is a cling film which may be used underneath any top film

 - is a multilayered film produced from polyethylene and EVOH (fully recyclable)

-- is an especially airtight film that almost completely inhibits oxygen permeation
+- is an especially oxygen-tight film that almost completely inhibits oxygen permeation

 - provides the chance to protect the silage’s top and sides from yeast and mould